-- (a) Meetings of the Nominating Committee will be held as the Nominating Committee deems to be appropriate; however, the Nominating Committee should meet at least once a year. - (b) Meetings should be organised so that attendance is maximised. - (c) A meeting may be called, at any other time, by the Chairman of the Nominating Committee or any member of the Nominating Committee.
+(a) Meetings of the Nominating Committee will be held as the Nominating Committee deems to be appropriate.
+However, the Nominating Committee should meet at least once a year.

+(b) Meetings should be organised so that attendance is maximised.

+(c) A meeting may be called, at any other time, by the Chairman of the Nominating Committee or any member of the Nominating Committee.
 Any Director or Key Senior Management may be invited to the meetings.

-- (a) The quorum for decisions of the Nominating Committee shall be any two (2) members, including at least one Independent Director, present and voting on the matter for decision. - (b) Each member present shall have one vote.
+(a) The quorum for decisions of the Nominating Committee shall be any two (2) members, including at least one (1) Independent Director, present and voting on the matter for decision.

+(b) Each member present shall have one (1) vote.
 All resolutions passed in the meeting shall be by majority votes.
-If the votes for and against a resolution are equal, the Chairman of the meeting shall have a casting vote. - (c) The notice of each meeting confirming the date, time, venue and agenda of items to be discussed, shall other than under exceptional circumstances, be forwarded to each member of the Nominating Committee at least seven (7) days in advance of each scheduled meeting date.
+If the votes for and against a resolution are equal, the Chairman of the meeting shall have a casting vote.
+However, at meetings where two (2) members are present or when only two (2) members are competent to vote on an issue, the Chairman of the meeting will not have the casting vote.

+(c) The notice of each meeting confirming the date, time, venue and agenda of items to be discussed, shall other than under exceptional circumstances, be forwarded to each member of the Nominating Committee at least seven (7) days in advance of each scheduled meeting date.
 Supporting papers shall be sent to committee members and to other attendees as appropriate, at the same time.